Keep the Kids Active

-As a “boomer”, I’m not here to rain on your parade, and tell about how great we all were.
-I am here to suggest some activities that parents can use to get their young kids active and motivated, and show them how to challenge their older kids.
+As a “boomer”, I’m not here to rain on your parade and tell you about how great we all were.
+I am here to suggest some activities that parents can use to get their young kids active and motivated and show them how to challenge their older kids.

 So let’s go outside to play!

 As mentioned at the outset, teaching kids wilderness survival activities is all about learning how to grow up as independent adults, capable of adapting to the challenges, that they will face later on, in their lives.